 Courses to Learn Programming and Coding

 Now that we have shared a few of the best websites to learn to code for free, now it is time to share some courses that will help you learn faster and easier.
 These courses are aimed at both beginners and intermediate learners.
-By following these course, you will be not only able to learn how to code but also do advanced programming.
+By following these courses, you will be not only able to learn how to code but also do advanced programming.
 So, let’s get started.

 1. Udacity CS 101: Intro to Computer Science